 "It's going to be a big hole," Rivera said. "...
 If he doesn't come back, it's a big hole.
 We've got to find out which of our young guys is going to step up.
 Are they the answer?
 Or do we have to go out in free agency and find the answer or in the draft?
 We're all kind of hinging on what's going to happen.
 It'll be interesting."

-Panthers general manager Dave Gettleman several times this weekend referred to the Panthers as being "cap-challenged," and Gross' retirement — as well as a few bookkeeping moves — will ease that problem.
-But it also doesn't solve the issue of who might take Gross' place, with clear replacement other than 2012 college free agent Nate Chandler (who started eight games last season) currently on the roster.
+Panthers GM Dave Gettleman several times this weekend referred to the Panthers as being "cap-challenged," and Gross' retirement — as well as a few bookkeeping moves — will ease that problem a bit.
+But it also doesn't solve the problem of who might take Gross' place, with clear replacement other than 2012 college free agent Nate Chandler (who started eight games last season) currently on the roster.

 Gross originally planned to play through the 2014 season when he helped the team out by redoing his contract last offseason.
 But Gross said he only would play for the Panthers, and with his contract set to automatically void, Gross decided to call it a career.